 The Tenure Facility aims to achieve two outcomes: 1) The land and forest rights of Indigenous Peoples and local communities are made more secure by governments in targeted developing countries; and 2) Practical approaches for implementing land and forest tenure reforms are shared and leveraged by practitioners and stakeholders to enable greater support and investment in securing the land rights of Indigenous Peoples and local communities.

-Already, with Tenure Facility support, Indigenous Peoples and local communities have achieved the titling of over 3.5 million hectares of land and forests, and were on track to document and verify evidence-based claims for up to 9.8 million hectares, altogether advancing collective tenure security over more than 11 million hectares of land and forest and strengthened protection over 2.4 million hectares of forest categorised as a reserve for Indigenous Peoples living in voluntary isolation or initial contact in Peru, and protection against encroachment of over 1.3 million hectares in Panama.
+By the end of 2020, Tenure Facility ´s partners had achieved the titling of over 4.4 million hectares of land and forests, and were on track to document and verify evidence-based claims for up to 9.8 million hectares, altogether advancing collective tenure security over more than 14.2 million hectares.
+In addition, our partners had strengthened protection of over 2.4 million hectares of forest categorised as a reserve for Indigenous Peoples living in voluntary isolation or initial contact in Peru, and protection against encroachment of over 1.3 million hectares in Panama.
 All areas combined, Tenure Facility-backed projects are supporting approximately 7.2 million people.